puppetlabs/puppet-docs/source/pe/3.1/install_basic.markdown

 ### Choosing an Installer Tarball

-Puppet Enterprise can be downloaded in tarballs specific to your OS version and architecture, or as a universal tarball.
+Puppet Enterprise can be downloaded in tarballs specific to your OS version and architecture, or as a universal tarball that will install on any supported OS.

 > Note: The universal tarball is simpler to use but is roughly ten times the size of a version-specific tarball.